 Once we got on the roof it was easy to spot why it was leaking.
 Wind damage.
 We were able to find shingles that were an exact match and we were able to install them and stop the leak.

-A common problem with laminated shingles and other roof types is the nailing zone near the lap.
+A common problem with laminated shingles is the nailing zone near the lap.
 In this scenario water was being fed underneath the shingles by debris and moss.
 Eventually the water rusted out the nails and got to the sheeting.
 Another problem in this situation was that the installers did not install their nails far enough away from the water slot.
 These problems combined to create a roof leak.
 Although we were able to locate the nails that were causing the leak and repair them.
 This roof will need to be replaced because of the bad installation.
 During our inspection of the attic we found that the roof was leaking in many areas.

 Here is a wood chimney in Steilacoom, WA.
 These wood chimneys are built to provide the look of a traditional chimney around a stove pipe.
 They are often built poorly and is such a way that doesn't follow basic waterproofing principles.
 These chimneys are installed on various roof types, from shingles to tile.
 This was eventually rebuilt by All Terrain Painting and Repairs N.W.
 LLC and we installed new flashing at the roof transition.
 The pictures show several areas where the water was coming in.
 One noteworthy picture is the close up of the corner trim board.
 The installers used two pieces on the corner and they cut the joint with a 45 degree angle.
 The only problem is that they angled the joint in such a way that it fed water behind the siding.
 Not Smart!